MeHarshal/Rental-Analytics/README.md

 <img src="https://i.ibb.co/tcxsc0T/Rental-Scrapping-4.png" alt="Rental-Scrapping-4" border="0">
 <p></p>
 <br>
-The dataset obtained from web scraping using **Selenium** library and saved using **Pandas** library in a CSV file consists of information related to real estate properties.
+The dataset obtained from web scraping using <b>Selenium</b> library and saved using <b>Pandas</b> library in a CSV file consists of information related to real estate properties.
 It includes the following features:

 1. Type: This column represents the type of flats available, such as 1 BHK, 2 BHK, and so on.